cwwang1979/DL-Can-Predict-Key-Biomarkers-for-MSI-from-the-HE-Stained-WSIs-in-non-aggressive-and-aggressive-EC/README.md

 Then in a terminal run:
 ```
-./Patch_selection train.txt
+./IPS train
 ```
-After running in a terminal, the .txt results will be produced under the folder '/List' and the filename will be PatchSelection_train.txt.
+After running in a terminal, the .txt results will be produced under the folder '/List' and the filename will be train_IPS.txt.

 #### 5. Model Selection
-Open the Model_selection.py file to set up the storage location of training models and the location of training list("PatchSelection_train.txt") to use.
+Open the Model_selection.py file to set up the storage location of training models and the location of training list("train_IPS.txt") to use.

 Then in a terminal run:
 ```